 - Kissing on the face

-All forms of physical affection, with the exception of holding hands and caressing/stroking, were strongly related to the participant’s level of satisfaction with the relationship and the partner in the Brigham Young sample.
-There was no relationship between the amount of physical affection and the amount of conflict, but cuddling/holding, kissing on the lips, and hugging were all related to how easily the couple resolved the conflict that they do experience.
+All forms of physical affection, except holding hands and caressing/stroking, were strongly related to the participant’s level of satisfaction with the relationship and the partner in the Brigham Young sample.
+There was no relationship between the amount of physical affection and the amount of conflict, but cuddling/holding, kissing on the lips, and hugging were all related to how easily the couple resolved the dispute that they did experience.

 Frequently Asked Questions